-Human Resources

 Study Program B.Sc.

-Study level and semester Bachelor, 6th semester
+Study level and semester Bachelor, 6 th semester

 ECTS Credits 4 ECTS Credits

 Hours per week / total contact hours 2

 Total hours of study 120

 Type/Teaching Method Lectures with case studies, videos, group work, exercises, student presentations, and discussions

 Language of instruction English

 Frequency Every Semester

 Course Coordinator/Instructor Prof. Dr. Hazel Grünewald

 Restrictions (if applicable) Admission capacity for this course is limited

 Prerequisites: -

 Course learning objectives: Professional competencies: Understanding of key concepts, models, and practices within the field of HR such as workforce planning, recruiting, selection, performance management and development and cultural impact.
 Understanding of how theories can be used in practical applications.
 Methodological competencies: Competence to develop and answer a specific research question, to prepare a paper and a presentation according to scientific standards.
 The ability to stand back and view complex situations in perspective and to think critically about organizations and what happens in them.
 Social competencies: Presentation and teamwork skills (through group work and group presentations).
 Personal competencies: Awareness of the necessary skills to realize an academic project; competence to evaluate other student's academic projects and presentations.

 Contents: The purpose of this course is to learn how to manage people in organizations.
 Understanding human resource management (HRM) is key to being an effective manager.
 This course uses an integrative approach to help students understand, predict, and influence how individuals behave at work.

-In addition, students will be provided with the tools to attract, select, and retain the right employees, while recognizing the role of the organization's culture and strategy and the impact of external forces.
-Real-world examples will be used to provide a relevant and rich learning experience.
-Assessment Continuous Assessment and term paper back to overview
+In addition, students will be provided with the tools to retain the right employees, while recognizing the role culture and strategy and the impact of external force will be used to provide a relevant and rich learning experience. e of the organization's es.
+Real-world examples Assessment Continuous Assessment and term paper back to overview

-International Seminar o n Finance & Accounting: International Financial Risk Management
+International Seminar o n Finance & Accounting: Doing Business in Unstable Environments: The Case of

 Study Program B.Sc.
 International Business

 Study level and semester Bachelor 6th Semester

 ECTS Credits 3 ECTS Credits

 Hours per week / total contact hours 2/30

 Total hours of study 120

 Type/Teaching Method Seminar

 Language of instruction English

 Frequency Every Semester during the block week in April/November

-Course Coordinator/Instructor Samer Ajour El Zein E-mail: Samer.Ajour el zein@Reutlingen-University.DE
+Course Coordinator/Instructor Luis Argüero

 Restrictions (if applicable) Admission capacity for this course is limited

 Prerequisites n/a

-Course learning objectives: Professional competenices: Students completing this course will have developed an understanding of International Financial Markets, as well as build strategies to hedge risk in the financial markets.
-Students will • Understand the Finance of International Management.
+Course learning objectives: Professional competencies: Students completing this course will be able to • comprehend the global trajectory of growth, trade and foreign investment; • understand the particularities of doing business in changing

+scenarios, particularly in a high inflation context, and how can readiness to adapt quickly can lead to new business opportunities;